Article

 Here is something most people do not know, even most biology students do not know, because the textbooks gloss over it.
 Even after a protein has the correct amino acid sequence, the protein still has to fold into the correct three-dimensional shape in order to function.
 And the folding itself is, on its face, a paradox.

 Cyrus Levinthal pointed this out in 1969 (Levinthal, C., 1969, How to Fold Graciously, in Mossbauer Spectroscopy in Biological Systems, University of Illinois Press).
-For a typical protein of about 150 amino acids, each amino acid can adopt several distinct rotational positions, which means the protein has approximately ten to the power of three hundred possible conformations.
+For a typical protein of about 150 amino acids, each amino acid can adopt several distinct rotational positions, which means the protein has approximately 10 to the power of 300 possible conformations.
 If a protein were to find its correct fold by trying conformations randomly at the rate at which atomic motions occur, the time required to sample even a small fraction of those conformations would exceed the age of the universe by many orders of magnitude.

 The implication is profound and almost never spelled out.
 For a protein to fold properly, the amino acid sequence must be such that the energy landscape funnels it toward the correct conformation.
 Most random sequences would not have this property.
 They would either not fold at all, fold into multiple conformations none of which is functional, or fold into kinetic traps from which they would never escape.
 The fraction of amino acid sequences that simultaneously code for a functional protein and fold reliably into the correct conformation is a small subset of the already astronomically small fraction of sequences that could in principle code for a functional protein.